slsa-framework/slsa-proposals/0007/README.md

     *   Some Core Maintainers might not be SC Members.
     *   The SC, as a group, are responsible for maintaining the relationship with the SCI WG, which includes:
-        *   Facilitating input from SCI WG into SLSA during significant developments, including: adding tracks and establishing roadmaps
+        *   Facilitating input from SCI WG into SLSA during significant developments, including: adding tracks and establishing roadmaps.
-        *   Periodically reporting progress and developments to SCI WG
+        *   Periodically reporting progress and developments to SCI WG.
+        *   Sharing relevant information from the SCI WG with the SLSA community.
     *   As community leaders, SC Members are also responsible for maintaining the slsa-framework/governance repository.
+    *	SC Members share updates on their activities in the Community Meeting.

 ### Clarify GitHub roles and how they maps to project roles